| |

 -How to join and turn crochet.

 This leaves just sewing the shoulders together.
 The sleeves are crocheted on to the armholes.
+The crochet ruffle pattern is so easy to make!

 Free crochet summer top pattern ruffle sleeves with wood hook.